 In the Gantt Chart above, we have 5 tasks on the critical path (“Client meeting,” “Project report,” “Wireframing,” “Design,” and “Front end development”).
 If any of these are delayed by one day, the duration of the entire project will increase by one day (if the duration of the remaining tasks stays the same).
 The other two floating tasks (“Creating content” and “Architecture”) are not on the critical path because if they are delayed, they do not influence the duration of the entire project (they might become critical, though if there’s a huge delay and their duration exceeds the duration of the entire project—a 7 or 6-day delay in this scenario).

 Start your free Paymo trial to test out the Gantt Chart feature on your own projects.

 The importance of the Critical Path

-There are some situations when lag is present between dependent tasks and this might change the way critical path is displayed.
+There are some situations when lag is present between dependent tasks, and this might change the way the critical path is displayed.